good-tape/code-test/Readme.md

 ### **Submission Guidelines**

-- **Document Everything**: Include a README file explaining your setup process, key decisions, and assumptions.
+- **Document**: Include a README file explaining your setup process, key decisions, and assumptions.
 - **Keep it Simple**: This doesn’t need to be a production-ready app.
 We’re looking for clear, understandable code.
 - **Code Ownership**: Use version control (Git) to demonstrate how you manage your codebase.